-Sickness absence days have increased compared to Q3 of last year.
-Of the FTE days lost, 60% was due to long term sickness, 23% self-certified, 17% short term absence.
+Sickness absence days have increased compared to Q2 of last year.
 Up to end of January 2021, Covid related sickness absence or otherwise has been recorded as special leave and not included in the calculation of average days lost.
-From 1st of February to 7th of July 2021 Covid sickness absence was being recorded via the usual sickness procedures with the exception of special leave granted for up to 14 days for isolation.
-As of July, Covid absence is being recorded as special leave for up to 12 weeks and recorded as sickness absence thereafter.
-There is no identifiable trend causing the increase, either in short term or long term absences.
+From 1st of February 2021 Covid sickness absence is now being recorded via the usual sickness procedures with the exception of special leave granted for up to 14 days for isolation which contributes to the increase in days lost.
+Otherwise there is no identifiable trend causing the increase, either in short term or long term absences.
 Consideration of an appropriate annual target following the change to the new service structure early in 2020 was subsequently deferred as a consequence of the pandemic and the impact on our workforce.
 Targets will be considered over the remainder of 2021/22 for inclusion in the 2022/23 plan.